 - (1) The standards of this section shall apply to all new development in any district except: - (i) Development or redevelopment in the M-DT District (Section 29-4.2). - (ii) Structures in which the principal use is one of the following use categories or subcategories as shown in Permitted Use Table 29-3.1. - (A) One-family Detached residential on lots greater than seven thousand (7,000) square feet in the R-1 District or on lots greater than five thousand (5,000) in the R-2 or R-MF districts; - (B) One-family Attached residential; - (C) Two-family residential; - (D) Park or Playground; - (E) Utilities; - (F) Parking Lot or Structure (primary use); - (G) Urban Agriculture; - (H) Farmer's Market; or - (I) Industrial (except Artisan Industry). - (iii) A change in the principal use of an existing structure that does not alter the exterior of the structure, or only affects the signage on the exterior of the structure. - (2) In the case of a conflict between the design standards in this section and design standards applicable to a particular project because of its location in an overlay district listed in section 29-2.3 (Overlay Zoning Districts), or because of a use-specific standard in section 29-3.3 (Use-Specific Standards), the provisions of the overlay district or use-specific standard shall govern. - (c) Design standards and guidelines. - (1) Entries.
-Each principal building shall have one or more operating entry doors facing an d visible from an adjacent public street.
+Each principal building shall have one or more operating entry doors facing and visible from an adjacent public street.
 The location of the entry on the building façade shall be emphasized by the use of different materials, wall articulation around the entry, or foundation plantings around the entry. - (1a) Architectural style.
-To promote housing diversity and visual interest within single-family detached residential developments containing 16 30 or more lots, where three quarters (0.75) or more are that are less than five thousand (5,000) square feet in area in the R-2 or R-MF districts or less than seven thousand (7,000) square feet in the R-1 district, the following standards shall apply to each developed lot: - (i) There shall be no less than 2 unique building styles provided within the development differentiated by structure height and square footage. - (ii) Adjacent dwelling units shall contain a minimum of twenty (20) percent change in their exterior building materials and/or fenestration.
+To promote housing diversity and visual interest within single-family detached residential developments containing 30 or more lots, where three-quarters (0.75) or more are less than five thousand (5,000) square feet in area in the R-2 or R-MF districts or less than seven thousand (7,000) square feet in the R-1 district, the following standards shall apply to each developed lot: - (i) There shall be no less than 2 unique building styles provided within the development differentiated by structure height and square footage. - (ii) Adjacent dwelling units shall contain a minimum of twenty (20) percent change in their exterior building materials and/or fenestration.
 Change in material/paint color shall be insufficient. - (iii) A maximum of 6 dwelling units utilizing the same building floor plan shall be constructed adjacent to each other - mirroring a building floor plan to create diversity is highly encouraged; - (iv) Transitions between adjacent structures where there is a story or more of difference in height shall be mitigated as enumerated in sec.
 29-4.7(c) of the UDC. - (1b) Lot Typology Variation.
-To promote lot area and width diversity within single-family detached residential developments containing 16 30 or more lots that are less than five thousand (5,000) square feet in area in the R-2 or R-MF districts or less than seven thousand (7,000) square feet in the
+To promote lot area and width diversity within single-family detached residential developments containing 30 or more lots with proposed lot area less than five thousand

-R-1 district, with proposed lot area less than five thousand (5,000) square feet in the R-2 and R-MF districts or seven thousand (7,000) square feet in the R-1 district, the following standards shall apply:
+(5,000) square feet in the R-2 and R-MF districts or seven thousand (7,000) square feet in the R-1 district, the following standards shall apply: